chikap421/ml4solar/README.md

 ## Acknowledgements

-We extend our gratitude to the researchers and developers whose tools and libraries have made this analysis
+We thank the contributors to the open-source machine learning libraries that have made this analysis possible, as well as the community of researchers dedicated to advancing renewable energy technologies.